username-yao/ida-pro-mcp/README.md

 ida-pro-mcp --install
 ```

+**Important**: Make sure you completely restart IDA/Visual Studio Code/Claude for the installation to take effect.
+Claude runs in the background and you need to quit it from the tray icon.

 ## Prompt Engineering

 LLMs are prone to hallucinations and you need to be specific with your prompting.
 For reverse engineering the conversion between integers and bytes are especially problematic.
 Below is a minimal example prompt, feel free to start a discussion or open an issue if you have good results with a different prompt: